 George Guffey Elementary School's student population of 471 students has declined by 18% over five school years.

-The teacher population of 33 teachers has declined by 13% over five school years.
+The teacher population of 39 teachers has stayed relatively flat over five school years.

 Total Classroom Teachers

 Students by Grade